Marlon Wayans: Career

 Between 1992 and 1993, Wayans appeared with his siblings on the sketch comedy show In Living Color.
 From 1995 until 1999, he co-starred in the WB sitcom The Wayans Bros. with his brother Shawn Wayans.
 He was originally considered for the role of Robin in the 1992 film Batman Returns, but it was felt that the film featured too many characters, so his character was omitted.
 Wayans was then formally signed to the role in the 1995 sequel Batman Forever to play opposite Billy Dee Williams as Two-Face, but the mid-production change in directors from Tim Burton to Joel Schumacher resulted in both parts being recast and Wayans being paid out (Williams was not yet signed on, but received a penalty fee as his contract for Batman allowed him the option of reprise), and he still receives royalty payments.
 He was replaced by Chris O'Donnell.
 In August 2021, a comic book adaptation of the original concept, Batman '89, began publication, by DC Entertainment, using Wayans's likeness for Robin with his permission, their civilian identity renamed Drake Winston.

-Wayons film roles include the comedies Don't Be a Menace (1996), Scary Movie (2000), Scary Movie 2 (2001), White Chicks (2004), Little Man (2006), and Dance Flick (2009), and other films including Above the Rim (1994), The 6th Man (1997), Norbit (2007), G.I.
+Wayons film roles include the comedies Don't Be a Menace (1996), Scary Movie (2000), Scary Movie 2 (2001), White Chicks (2004), Little Man (2006), Dance Flick (2009), and Scary Movie (2026), and other films including Above the Rim (1994), The 6th Man (1997), Norbit (2007), G.I.
 Joe: The Rise of Cobra (2009), The Heat (2013), A Haunted House (2013) and its sequel A Haunted House 2 (2014), Naked (2017), Fifty Shades of Black (2016), Sextuplets (2019), and On the Rocks (2020).
-Wayans produced the first two films of the Scary Movie series, in which he and Shawn were credited writers and co-stars.
+Wayans produced the first two films of the Scary Movie series, in which he and Shawn were credited writers and co-stars, and returned to the same duties in the sixth film of the series.
 In 2000, he appeared as Tyrone C. Love in Requiem for a Dream and as Snails in Dungeons & Dragons.
 That same year, he and Shawn hosted the 2000 MTV Video Music Awards.

 In 2006, Wayans produced the Nickelodeon cartoon series Thugaboo.
 In 2017, NBC gave him his own sitcom, Marlon; it was canceled after two seasons.

 In September 2017, Variety announced that Wayans would partner with LA-based entertainment company Shots Studios to launch a YouTube channel.
 He has appeared in videos alongside creators such as Anwar Jibawi and Hannah Stocking.
 In 2020, Wayans signed a deal with HBO Max.